 In addition to the above I also take a Multivitamin, Omegas and an Essential oil blend (doTerra’s vitality pack), Turmeric, Copaiba, a complete B complex, spirulina and chlorella, and I just recently restarted a peptide/collagen supplement, which I had taken a break from.
 I’ve been without it for a couple of months and I’m seeing the difference – so back on the collagen in my coffee.
 I have to do that sometimes, to make sure I’m feeling what I’m expecting from my supplements.

-It’s also important to pay attention to your gut health, so I have Kombucha regularly for probiotics (2-3 times a week)
+It’s also important to pay attention to your gut health, so I have Kombucha and greek yogurt regularly for probiotics (3-4 times a week)

 I think that’s the extent of it.
 Of course, I’m constantly evaluating and watching my progress and continue to make adjustments, as needed.
 Please feel free to reach out to me with any questions and I”l be glad to find you the answers if I don’t have one.
 I hope this helps someone who may be fighting an autoimmune disorder or some other inflammatory disease/disorder.

-NOTE: Exercise, proper sleep and stress management are necessary for a healthy digestive system.
+NOTE: Exercise, proper sleep and stress management are all necessary for optimal healing and health.